AvaN0x/AdezouRP/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/AvaN0x/AdezouRP?logo=github)
 ![License](https://img.shields.io/github/license/AvaN0x/AdezouRP?logo=github)

-AdezouRP is a FiveM server.
+AdezouRP is a FiveM RolePlay server.

-# Origin

-The original base used is the [Arkadia](https://github.com/ItsikNox/FiveM-Arkadia_) one from [ItsikNox](https://github.com/ItsikNox).
-I give him a big thanks.
+Made and remade a lot of scripts, some are based on others because I don't have the knowledge of FiveM required.

 Big thanks to the FiveM and ESX community for all those open source resources.

-# Modifications

-Even if the base is not mine, I have given a lot of modification to it, only the basics resources are remaining.